 As your business grows or your accounting practice expands to encompass several clients, you may find yourself managing multiple companies via one accounting system.

-Perhaps your firm has developed other entities in order to manage real estate, it’s purchased subsidiaries or it’s merged with a partner to create economies of scale.
+Perhaps your firm has developed other entities in order to manage real estate, purchased subsidiaries or merged with a partner to create economies of scale.
 Whatever the reason, you’re tasked with integrating the financials of each organization in effective ways that strengthen collaboration, comply with regulations and make sense to all stakeholders.

 In many cases, accountants struggle to adapt to those changes.
 Some are challenged to produce timely, consolidated business summaries and period-end closes that account for all business entities, causing problems for company leaders trying to make day-to-day business decisions.
 And sometimes companies end up hiring additional financial staff to handle workloads.